ktschroeder/Cloudless/README.md

 JustView is a lightweight, minimal-UI image viewer for Windows.
 It's feature-rich, but visually quiet and minimal.

 TODO

-- zooming could be more intuitive. right now it zooms from the center of the image.
-It would be better to zoom from the cursor's position (if ctrl scrolling) or from the center of the window (if using ctrl and plus or minus).
+Up next:
+- "display mode" and "exploration mode" to distinguish the use of the display modes with the ability to zoom/pan.
+	- User can reset to return to display mode, and automatically enters exploration mode when zooming/panning.
+	- Bonus: seamless transition from the stretch and zoom display modes.
+Possibly just disable exploration in those cases though if it's wacky.
+	- bug: going from display to exploration mode often makes parts of image cut-off (visible when panning), regardless of display type.
+Seems related to window size.
+- ability to quickly load recent images (esp. useful for development/debugging). ==> history.
+- messages: copied, copied compressed w/ size, changed view mode, reset view, etc. Maybe loading for GIF.

 Probably should/will:
-- ability to quickly load recent images (esp. useful for development/debugging)
+- similar to with panning, prevent zooming out beyond image (i.e. when both X and Y axes would have blackspace at same time)
+- setting to mute messages
+- provide a simple window that can be accessed, showing all messages from this session.
 - some images leave a small black bar on window, maybe off-by-one from math/rounding. see double-monitor screencap as example of an image that does this.
--- large feature: maybe zooming and panning. ctrl scroll to zoom or ctrl and plus/minus. ctrl 0 and 9 for window fit and true resolution (100%). ctrl click and drag to pan. (click and drag already moves window)
 - odd jitter of window when changing images, such as when navigating through a directory
 - implement: holding ctrl while dragging corner of window keeps ratio.
 This actually has some complications, such as where the window should be "pinned".
 See what other apps do for intuitive UX.
-- create simple system of toaster messages: copied, copied compressed w/ size, changed view mode, reset view, etc.
-- for zoom/pan, maybe change display style to a best-fit when intuitive/necessary if it was stretch or fill.
+- allow focus/interaction on main window while secondary windows are open?
+In particualr may be useful for hotkey reference.

 Probably should but lower priority:
+- For zoom-to-fill ==> exploration mode, could probably make seamless by simulating the zooming in expl mode to match the previous view.
 - bug: right click to context menu then left click on main window is treated as double-click -- Add window for hotkey cheatsheet, also list the less obvious features such as drag-and-drop and double-click for fullscreen
 - hotkey: zoom to fill window with best fit (only during BestFit)